intel/ai-reference-models/benchmarks/language_translation/tensorflow/transformer_language/README.md

 # Transformer Language

-This document has instructions for how to run Transformer Language benchmark for the following modes/platforms:
+This document has instructions for how to run Transformer Language for the following modes/platforms:
 * [FP32 inference](#fp32-inference-instructions)

-Benchmarking instructions and scripts for model training and inference for other platforms are coming later.
+Instructions and scripts for model training and inference for other platforms are coming later.

 ## FP32 Inference Instructions